ThomasLaPiana/Getting-CleaningDataFinal/README.md

 The feature names were also added as column names for tidyness.
 Using the dplyr package, the irrelevant columns were dropped from the dataframe.
-Also using the dplyr package, the separate dataset was created that groups the information by activity and summarises all of the columns, crunching it down to a 6 row dataframe (one for each activity)
+Also using the dplyr package, the second tidy dataset was created that groups the information by activity and summarises all of the columns, crunching it down to a 180 row dataframe (grouped by both subject and activity)

 ## Loading

-For this project, the data wasn't loaded into a database but was simply written out to two CSV files, both of which are located in this repo.
+For this project, the data wasn't loaded into a database but was simply written out to two *.txt files using 'write.table', both of which are located in this repo.